joesanfilippo/rtd_ontime_departure/README.md

 * Calculating the time in minutes between the arrival/departure timestamp and the scheduled arrival/departure times
 * Calculating the distance in meters between the arrival/departure lat/lng and the next stop's lat/lng

 During the process of cleaning the data, I noticed that several days were missing entirely (from 2021-02-19 19:45 to 2021-02-22 07:55).
 This appears to have been caused by renaming my repository from **Capstone_1** to **rtd_on_time_departure**.
-The name change had several downstream impacts, most significantly on the crontab job I had running where the directory name was no long found.
-While this is unfortunate, it will not severly impact my overall analysis.
+The name change had several downstream impacts, most significantly on the crontab job I had running where the directory name was no longer found.
+While this is unfortunate, it will not severely impact my overall analysis.

 ## EDA

+Now that I have my data in a workable state, I wanted to visualize the entire dataset to see the range of values I would be working with.

+### Secondary Cleaning
+My first visualization was

 ## Conclusions